oakestra/oakestra-net/node-net-manager/README.md

 # Run NetManager

-## 1) Prepare a config file
+## 1) (Optional) Prepare a config file

-You can edit the default one placed in `/etc/netmanager/netcfg.json` or you can create a custom one a pass the location at startup using the flag `--cfg="file location path"`
+You can edit the default one placed in `/etc/netmanager/netcfg.json`

-The netcfg file must contain the following fields
+The netcfg file must contain the following fields.

 ```